ainimesh/EQAGNN-PPIS/README.md

 ---

 <p align="center">
-  Made with ❤️ at IIT Kharagpur
+  Made with ❤️ at IIT Kharagpur.
 </p>